Love Around: Supporting cast

 Xiao Shu's father and Tang Hui Shan's husband.
 A retired chief of police who is highly respected by his family and former peers.
 A protective father who testes Zhen to see if he truly loves his daughter due to her past cheating boyfriend.
 Knowing of Zhen's family past he approves his and Xiao Shu's relationship seeing that Zhen really loves his daughter, but once he finds out who Zhen's father really is he demands Zhen to end their relationship immediately.
-He seems like a honorable man in the eyes of his family but he has a secret that he has been keeping from everyone.
+He seems like an honorable man in the eyes of his family but he has a secret that he has been keeping from everyone.